Harley Quinn (TV series): Critical response

+Harley Quinn has received critical acclaim since its release.
 On Rotten Tomatoes, the first season has an approval rating of 89% based on 37 reviews, with an average rating of 8/10.
 The website's critical consensus reads, "A strong voice cast and an even stronger grasp of what makes its titular antiheroine so beloved make Harley Quinn a violently delightful—and surprisingly insightful—addition to the DC animated universe."
+On Metacritic, the season has a weighted average score of 82 out of 100, based on reviews from 7 critics, indicating "universal acclaim".

-The second season has an approval rating of 100% based on 25 reviews with an average rating of 8.6/10, and a critical consensus stating, "Harley Quinn maintains its frenetic energy and humor while doubling down on the shenanigans and giving its titular anti-heroine even more room to play."
-The third season has an approval rating of 100% based on 25 reviews with an average rating of 8.8/10, and a critical consensus stating, "Who woulda thought? — Harley Quinn graduates from a ribald spoof into one of the most heartening additions to the DC canon in a diabolically clever and emotionally textured third season."
-On Metacritic, the show has a weighted average score of 82 out of 100, based on reviews from 7 critics, indicating "universal acclaim".
+The second season has an approval rating of 100% based on 25 reviews, with an average rating of 8.6/10.
+The website's critics consensus states, "Harley Quinn maintains its frenetic energy and humor while doubling down on the shenanigans and giving its titular anti-heroine even more room to play."

+The third season has an approval rating of 100% based on 25 reviews, with an average rating of 8.8/10.
+The website's critics consensus reads, "Who woulda thought? — Harley Quinn graduates from a ribald spoof into one of the most heartening additions to the DC canon in a diabolically clever and emotionally textured third season."
+On Metacritic, the season has a weighted average score of 94 out of 100, based on reviews from 7 critics, indicating "universal acclaim".

+The fourth season has an approval rating of 96% based on 23 reviews, with an average rating of 8.1/10.
+The website's critics consensus states, "Having settled into one of DC's most dependably entertaining series, Harley Quinn continues to be funny, quirky, and romantic."
+On Metacritic, the season has a weighted average score of 81 out of 100, based on reviews from 5 critics, indicating "universal acclaim".

+The fifth season holds an approval rating of 94% based on 16 reviews, with an average rating of 7.9/10.
+The website's critics consensus reads, "Harley Quinn continues to grow, love and kill its way to the audiences' heart, proving it can't go wrong with a formula this good."

 Caroline Framke of Variety wrote: "The animation feels like that of a typical Saturday morning cartoon, but its acidic scripts and shocking bursts of gore reminds you that Harley Quinn is taking full advantage of airing on a streaming service without censors. ...
 Sharp voice performances across the board from actors clearly relishing the chance to play in this world also prove too fun to resist. ...
 Most importantly, Harley gets to be an entire person all her own, as heartbreakingly naive as she is wickedly strange and funny."
 Robyn Bahr of The Hollywood Reporter wrote: "It's one of the best surprises of the year. ...
 13 zippy, violent and irreverent half-hour episodes. ...
 The writing is frequently uproarious, chock full of Millennial nostalgia and cerebral gallows humor (the former may be low-hanging, rapidly-perishable fruit, but at least the show knows how to embrace its audience)."